tecno-consultores/basephpcomposer/README.md

 # basephpcomposer

-A php 8.1 Docker image with pdo_pgsql and composer.
+A php Docker image with pdo_pgsql and composer.
+The tag corresponds to the PHP version

 List of installed packages: